bixb922/crank-organ/doc-software/README.md

 The following features need more testing or development:

 * Sensor for crank speed to influence playback speed.
-Pending to test and for fine adjustments.
+Pending to test and for more adjustments.

 The microphone option for tuning has now been tested and updated.

 # Troubleshooting
 If you added tunes to the tunelib folder of the microcontroller, and they do not appear in the tunelist, please click the Edit Tunelib button on the main page to have the new files and changes recognized.

+Some browsers sometimes change the http:// prefix to https://.
+This software does not recognize https://

 # Restrictions
 Safari as a browser is not supported.

 The security and protection of this software is designed for a WiFi network such as a home network or a hotspot on a cell phone.
 I make no claim about the security against willful hacking.
 I have put several safeguards in the software, such as encrypting passwords with a hidden key, controlling access via WiFi to files, etc. However, the webserver on the microcontroller should not be made available on the public internet, since it does not have the required security mechanisms necessary to be a public web server.
 When accessing the microcontroller via USB or FTP, all elements including passwords can be ultimately retrieved and new code can be installed.

 Although it is possible to connect several clientes simultaneously, it is recommended to connect only one client at a time, since more than one client may delay notes when playing back music.